Mark Halliday

-Halliday earned his B.A.
-(1971) and M.A.
-(1976) from Brown University, and his Ph.D. in English literature from Brandeis University in 1983, where he studied with poets Allen Grossman and Frank Bidart.
+Halliday earned his BA (1971) and MA (1976) from Brown University, and his PhD in English literature from Brandeis University in 1983, where he studied with poets Allen Grossman and Frank Bidart.
 He has taught English literature and writing at Wellesley College, the University of Pennsylvania, Western Michigan University, Indiana University.
 Since 1996, he has taught at Ohio University, where, in 2012, he was awarded the rank of distinguished professor.
 He is married to J. Allyn Rosser.

 Personal life

 Mark Halliday was born in Ann Arbor, Michigan, in 1949, and grew up in Raleigh, North Carolina, and Westport, Connecticut.
-Halliday lost his mother at the age of 25.
+Halliday lost his mother at the age of twenty-five.
 He has a son, Nicholas, by his first marriage.
-He is married to American poet Jill Allyn Rosser whom he met at the University of Pennsylvania.
+He is married to American poet Jill Allyn Rosser, whom he met at the University of Pennsylvania.
 They live in Athens, Ohio, and have a daughter named Devon.

 Literary influences and praise

 Halliday's poetry is characterized by close observation of daily events, out-of-the-ordinary metaphors, unsentimental reminiscence, colloquial diction, references to popular culture, and uncommon humor.
 The poet David Graham has described Halliday as one of the "ablest practitioners" of the "ultra-talk poem," a term said to have been coined by Halliday himself to describe the work of a group of contemporary American poets, including David Kirby, Denise Duhamel, David Clewell, Albert Goldbarth, and Barbara Hamby, who frequently write in a wry, exuberant, garrulous, accessible style.
 Halliday has acknowledged the influences of New York School poets Frank O’Hara and Kenneth Koch on some of his poems.
-Charles Pitter for Zouch has said Halliday's poetry "dazzles with verbal precocity".
+Charles Pitter for Zouch has said Halliday's poetry "dazzles with verbal precocity."